Enter Something Here.

 Rear-end crashes frequently cause injuries that may not appear immediately.
 Whiplash is one of the most common injuries in a rear-end collision.
 The sudden force of impact snaps the head forward and backward, straining the muscles and ligaments in the neck.
 Symptoms may include neck pain, stiffness, headaches, and reduced range of motion.
 Some people do not feel symptoms until hours or days after the crash.

-Other common injuries our personal injury lawyer in Atlanta sees include:
+Other common injuries our personal injury lawyer sees include:

 • Broken bones and dislocations